 Not necessarily.
 Just plan well and add protein sources to your smoothies or soups.
 Here are some ideas:

 Of course, this article gives you general rules of what is included in a liquid diet.
 Your case may be a little different, and you should always follow the instructions of your doctor or dietitian.
+For example, in the event of a liquid diet following an acute episode of diverticulitis, foods rich in fiber, such as legumes, should not be consumed.

 Unless you have a particular health condition, it is not recommended to follow a liquid diet for long periods of time (no more than a few days/weeks).
 In general, a liquid diet is lower in fiber than a “regular” diet.
 If you follow a liquid diet for several days, you will need to reintroduce fibers gradually, to avoid constipation.
 Indeed, too much fiber added at the same time can have the opposite effect of the one wanted, causing more constipation and discomfort (stomach ache, bloating, etc.).
 By adding fiber gradually, it gives the digestive system time to adapt and prevents unwanted effects.